-- Allen County African American adults were more likely to: - Have rated their health status as fair or poor (24% compared to 13% of the rest of Allen County adults). - Have rated their physical health as not good on four or more days in the previous month (35% compared to 23% of the rest of Allen County adults). - Have rated their mental health as not good on four or more days in the previous month (31% compared to 27% of the rest of Allen County adults). - Have reported that poor mental or physical health kept them from doing usual activities such as selfcare, work, or recreation (32% compared to 28% of the rest of Allen County adults). - Allen County African American adults were less likely to: - Have rated their health status as excellent or very good (48% compared to 58% of the rest of Allen County adults).
+- Allen County African American adults were more likely to have: - Rated their health status as fair or poor (24% compared to 13% of the rest of Allen County adults). - Rated their physical health as not good on four or more days in the previous month (35% compared to 23% of the rest of Allen County adults). - Rated their mental health as not good on four or more days in the previous month (31% compared to 27% of the rest of Allen County adults). - Reported that poor mental or physical health kept them from doing usual activities such as self-care, work, or recreation (32% compared to 28% of the rest of Allen County adults). - Allen County African American adults were less likely to: - Have rated their health status as excellent or very good (48% compared to 58% of the rest of Allen County adults).